 Shift the hunger relief business line from a logistics and transportation organization to a hunger relief program architecture that relies upon the existing logistics and transportation framework for mission success.

-Hunger relief program management expertise that will train, develop, equip and enable the entire program management and logistics teams to better adopt and leverage industry standard program and project management practices to enhance mission outcomes.
-This includes program/project initiation, planning, execution, monitoring & evaluation, and closeout with an emphasis on outcomes and impacts for recipients of OB's programs and services.
+Extensive program and project management expertise that can be directly applied to hunger relief program development and management.
+The new director will train, develop, guide, equip and enable the entire hunger relief program management and logistics teams to better adopt and leverage industry standard program and project management practices to enhance mission outcomes.
+This includes program/project initiation, planning, execution, monitoring & evaluation, and closeout with an emphasis on outcome measurements and impacts for recipients of OB's programs and services.

 Program management creativity that identifies opportunities for future growth with expertise to propose, initiate, plan, execute, monitor, evaluate, and report on successes while taking appropriate corrective actions to ensure multiple simultaneous hunger relief programs and projects operate effectively and efficiently.